 NAME FORMAT DESCRIPTION Timestamp CHAR(26) Date and time of the audit event Category CHAR(8) Category of audit event.
 Possible values are: EXECUTE Audit Event VARCHAR(32) Specific Audit Event.
-For a list of possible values, refer to the section for the EXECUTE category in "Audit events" on page 225.
+For a list of possible values, refer to the section for the EXECUTE category in "Audit events" on page 327.
 Event Correlator INTEGER Correlation identifier for the operation being audited.
 Can be used to identify what audit records are associated with a single event.
 Event Status INTEGER Status of audit event, represented by an SQLCODE where Successful event > = 0 Failed event < 0 Database Name CHAR(8) Name of the database for which the event was generated.
 Blank if this was an instance level audit event User ID VARCHAR(1024) User ID at time of audit event.
 Authorization ID VARCHAR(128) The Statement Authorization ID at time of audit event.
 Session Authorization ID VARCHAR(128) The Session Authorization ID at the time of the audit event.
-Origin Node Number SMALLINT Node number at which the audit event occurred Coordinator Node Number SMALLINT Node number of the coordinator node Application ID VARCHAR(255) Application ID in use at the time the audit event occurred.
+Origin Node Number SMALLINT Member number at which the audit event occurred Coordinator Node Number SMALLINT Member number of the coordinator member Application ID VARCHAR(255) Application ID in use at the time the audit event occurred.
 Application Name VARCHAR(1024) Application name in use at the time the audit event occurred.
-Client User ID VARCHAR(255) The value of the CURRENT CLIENT USERID special register at the time the audit event occurred Client Accounting String VARCHAR(255) The value of the CURRENT CLIENT_ACCTNG special register at the time the audit event occurred